— Spiritual Van Life Story | Part 3 —

 My first impression of this place is hard to describe.
 It seemed almost surreal.
-Imagine a Matrix white room loading program or a blank virtual reality environment where someone at least made the effort to add some pure blue for the sky and some grassy texture for the ground.
-Now put this oversized white shoebox-like structure right in the middle of the scenery and place some random junk around it – and you should be able to visualize what our home for the next 3 days looks like.
+Imagine a Matrix white room loading program or a blank virtual reality environment where someone at least tried to add pure blue for the sky and grassy texture for the ground.
+Now put this oversized white shoebox-like structure right in the middle of the scenery and place some random junk around it – and you should be able to visualize what our home for the next three days looks like.

 Old cars are scattered like post-apocalyptic art sculptures all around the area.
-I am thinking this could easily be some kind of sophisticated exhibition, where the artist likes to make a strong statement on the decay of modern society.
-When the night was about to fall I gazed at the sunset, sitting on a red chair in the middle of nowhere with nothing more than blue and green in front of me.
-This is almost a zen-like reduction to the essence of a landscape.
+I think this could easily be some sophisticated exhibition where the artist likes to make a strong statement on the decay of modern society.
+When the night was about to fall, I gazed at the sunset.
+I am sitting on a red chair in the middle of nowhere with nothing but blue and green in front of me.
+This approach is almost a zen-like reduction to the essence of a landscape.

-Philosophically speaking this place is a good mirror of my life situation.
-The hangar is like a bigger version of the camper, which is my shelter and the epicenter of my life right now.
-At least both objects are made of the same material and they have other semantic similarities which make this a valid interpretation.
+Philosophically speaking, this place is a good mirror of my life situation.
+The hangar is like a bigger version of the camper—our shelter and the epicenter of my life.
+At least both objects are made of the same material and have other semantic similarities, making this a valid interpretation.
 The vast endless farmland around me is the undefined quantum space that needs to be filled with creative ideas, plans, and wisdom.
-And, well, the junk that is lying around could easily mark the unprocessed emotional issues in my subconsciousness.
-Those things that disturb my inner peace.
+And, well, the junk lying around could easily mark the unprocessed emotional issues in my subconsciousness.
+Those things disturb my inner peace.

 That mess needs to be cleaned up, I reckon!
 I am not quite there yet with my full consciousness – I am aware of that.
-Still, I am attached to people I love back in Switzerland.
-That feeling seems to be the biggest drawback for me; it prevents me to fully dive into this new experience.
+Still, I am attached to the people I love back in Switzerland.
+That feeling seems to be my biggest drawback; it prevents me from fully diving into this new experience.
 Maybe I should write about this situation at a later point in time.
-Anyway – the basic epiphany behind this contemplation is that I am still lagging to fulfill the first and most important pre-condition to create a new reality: letting go of my old one.
+Anyway – the critical epiphany behind this contemplation is that I am still lagging in fulfilling the first and most crucial pre-condition to create a new reality: letting go of my old one.